 Although the two systems work in similar ways, there are also some big differences.
 Plus, they are used in different parts of the car, and so it is key to look at each one individually and consider the benefits that each one gives in terms of power.

-The powertrain is the mix of components that drives the F1 car.
-Most people think of simply the engine powering the car, but instead it is actually known as a Power Unit, or PU, as it is made up of several vital components that work together to give the car the enormous amount of power required to go through corners at speeds upwards of 100mph, and 200+mph on the straights.
+The powertrain on an F1 car is the mix of components that drives the car.
+Most people think of simply the engine powering the car, but instead it is actually known as a Power Unit, or PU, as it is made up of several vital components that work together to give the car an enormous amount of power, about 1000 HP.

 The powertrain is made up of many different components, but the main ones to consider are the engine, the turbocharger and both the MGU-H and MGU-K. We will talk about these more specifically in later sections, but MGU stands for Motor Generator Unit, while the H is for Heat and the K is for Kinetic.